hinance/hinance/README.md

 On this step a pair of changes can be combined into a single change.
-This is how banks and shops data are integrated together: each change corresponding to order payment is merged with the change of the banking transaction of the same amount.
+This is how banks and shops data are integrated together: each change corresponding to order payment is merged with the ungrouped change corresponding to the banking transaction of the same amount.
 The resulting change has all tags of both input changes, and group identifier of the input change that has a non-empty one.